Wound, Ostomy & Continence – Education Program (WOC-EP)

 For more information about Specialized Wound, Ostomy and Continence Nursing please go to www.nswoc.ca

 How do I become a Nurse Specialized in Wound, Ostomy & Continence (NSWOC)?

 The Wound, Ostomy & Continence Institute WOC-EP program is the only WOC-EP program in Canada.
 It is a combined online and practical program that can be completed in approximately 12 months.

 Students take four courses: Ostomy Management/Ostomy placement, Continence Management/Continence placement, Wound Management/Wound placement and Professional Practice/No clinical placement.
 It is estimated that students will spend 10 – 20 hours per week in study.

-Eligible applicants must be Baccalaureate prepared Registered Nurses with at least 2 years of full time employment in the last 3 years as a Registered Nurse in a clinically relevant area of practice, for example medical surgical nursing, clinical home care nursing, spinal cord rehabilitation, stroke rehabilitation etc.
+Eligible applicants must be Baccalaureate prepared Registered Nurses (or equivalent) with clinically relevant experience (for example: medical surgical nursing, clinical home care nursing, spinal cord rehabilitation, stroke rehabilitation etc.).

 For more information about the application requirements please go to the page found here.